 A. We have Sunday School for children of all ages.
 Sunday School is built on a fun environment that helps kids grow in faith, knowledge and service.
 Kids gather for Sunday School at 10:00 (in the Lounge – just ask someone when you come into the building).
-We also Children’s Choir on Sunday (contact Stephen Edwards at firstname.lastname@example.org for more information), and other programs and activities for kids (contact Penny Johnson at email@example.com for more information).
+We also Children’s Chimes on Sunday (contact Stephen Edwards at firstname.lastname@example.org for more information), and other programs and activities for kids (contact Penny Johnson at email@example.com for more information).

 Q. Where is our church building?

 A. 137 S. Garfield, in Hinsdale.
-Depending on how you like your directions, that’s the corner of Third and Garfield, ½ block south of Dips and Dogs, 1 ½ blocks south of Corner Bakery, or right across the street to the east of Hinsdale Middle School.
+Depending on how you like your directions, that’s the corner of Third and Garfield, ½ block south of Dips and Dogs, 1 ½ blocks south of Corner Bakery, or right across the street to the east from Hinsdale Middle School.
 Here’s a link to a map: https://goo.gl/maps/FPrp7g8byC72

 Q. Where can you park?

 A. There are a couple of visitor spots on the right hand side as you come in the entrance off Third Street, but you can also park in any of our lots (three sides of the building), on the street nearby, or in the lots next to the middle school.